Socialist Party of Labour: History

 At the 1992 general election, the party obtained roughly 3% of votes and thus entered the parliament.
 Together with the Greater Romania Party (PRM), the PSM formed the "National Bloc" faction in the Romanian Senate.
 The PSM participated in the so-called Red Quadrilateral coalition that included Iliescu's Democratic National Salvation Front (FDSN), the Greater Romania Party (PRM; at that time national communist), the Agrarian Democracy Party (PDAR), and the nationalist Romanian National Unity Party (PUNR).

+However, in March 1995, a breakway faction led by Tudor Mohora quit to form the Socialist Party (PS; not to be confused with the Romanian Socialist Party that also existed at the time).
+Nevertheless, at the 1996 Romanian local elections, the PSM won 4.06% of the total votes, placing 8th among Romania's political parties.
+The PSM won 120 mayorships in total, including 10 cities and towns, one of which was Brăila.

+For the 1996 presidential election, the party stood the writer Adrian Păunescu as their candidate.
+The party stood again for the parliamentary election, but the outcome was disastrous.
+While PSM and PS together increased the vote share that PSM alone won in 1992 (in 1996 the two parties got 4.4% for elections to both houses), separately, they both fell below the threshold, and PSM lost its representation in both houses of parliament.
+Another party, PSMR (Romanian Socialist Party of Workers) also split the vote, winning 1.7% for the Chamber and 1.3% for the Senate.
+In 2000, PSM fell even further, losing its local representation.

-Later, the Socialist Party of Labour (PSM) gradually lost its influence.
-In July 2003, the party fused with the Social Democratic Party (PSD); members who objected to the fusion formed a splinter group, called the Socialist Alliance Party (PSR).
+In July 2003, the party fused with the Social Democratic Party (PSD), while members who objected to the fusion formed a splinter group, called the Socialist Alliance Party (PSR).